alttch/eva3/doc/drivers.rst

 configured when loaded.

-When assigning driver containing **basic** LPI mod to the specified item (*uc-cmd driver assign*), the assign configuration should contain port number (*-c port=N*) which usually matches the physical relay port.
+When assigning driver containing **basic** LPI mod to the specified item (*eva uc driver assign*), the assign configuration should contain port number (*-c port=N*) which usually matches the physical relay port.

 Port number can be specified as a list (*-c port=N1|N2|N3*), in this case all